dominicjbroadbent/dominicjbroadbent.github.io/_pages/publications.md

 ## Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality
 Dominic Broadbent, Nick Whiteley, Robert Allison, Tom Lovett
 *Submitted to ICLR 2025.*
-In this work we extend the concept of distribution compression, where one usually reduces just the number of observations of a target dataset, to also include reducing the number of dimensions.
+In this work, we further extend the concept of distribution compression, where one usually reduces just the number of observations of a target dataset, to also include reducing the number of dimensions.
+These *bilaterally* compressed sets can achieve over 99.99% compression with minimal loss in performance across various downstream tasks such as regression, classification and clustering.

 [arXiv](https://arxiv.org/abs/2509.17543), [poster](/files/bilateral_compression_poster.pdf).

 <figure>